al3xandr3/al3xandr3.github.io/_posts/2012-01-11-semanticweb.md

 Why is all this data useful? well for a more futuristic good use case check the [Data, Data, Data! semantic web use case on Xmas](http://al3xandr3.github.com/2011/12/18/data.html).

-But, in the meanwhile we can already play around with more mundane things, for example, predicting how likely it is that, i will write a twitter quote today.
+But in the meanwhile, we can already play around with more mundane things, for example, predicting how likely it is that, i will write a twitter quote today.

 I collected a few of my twitter quotes on the [quotes page](http://al3xandr3.github.com/pages/quotes.html) and each quote there has an rdfa date on it.

-So we can use the following sparql query, to show the date and how many quotes on each date I've wrote:
+So we can use the following sparql query, to fetch from that page, the dates and how many quotes, on each date, I've wrote:

     PREFIX  dcterms: <http://purl.org/dc/terms/>
     SELECT ?date (count(?subject) AS ?total)